joe-cena-git/hash_maps/README.md

 - Returns `None` for an empty string.

 ### `challenge3` — `src/challenge3.rs`
-*In progress.* Employee directory — the second end-of-chapter exercise from 8.3.
+*In progress.* Employee directory — the third end-of-chapter exercise from 8.3.

 - Accepts text commands to add employees to departments (e.g. `"Add Sally to Engineering"`).
 - Retrieves all people in a given department, sorted alphabetically.